Market Makers – What You Should Know

-ACA Group has deep relationships with many of the largest market-making firms participating in the ETF community.
+ACA Foreside has deep relationships with many of the largest market-making firms participating in the ETF community.
 We can advise clients on which market makers may be a good fit for certain products and strategies.
 Further, we will provide introductions to these firms to help clients find a market maker willing to lead their product.
 Having strong market-making relationships will help maintain orderly ongoing ETF operations, liquid secondary markets, and tight bid-ask spreads.
 By keeping strong relationships with their market-making partners, an ETF issuer can more easily conduct rebalances, reconstitutions, and other brokerage services they may need.
 When an issuer launches new ETF products, an existing relationship with a market maker enhances the ability to bring new offerings to market.

 Issuing an ETF requires working closely with market makers to price, provide liquidity, and fulfill orders for investors in the secondary market.
 While it is vital for each issuer to have its own relationships with these firms, ACA Foreside has the expertise to help its clients find a partner.